Rhyno: Tag team championship reigns (2020–2024)

 In 2020, after the debut of his former WWE tag team partner Heath at Slammiversary, Rhino and Heath began a campaign to convince the company to sign Heath.
 At Victory Road, Rhino and Heath teamed for the first time in Impact where they defeated Reno Scum.
 After the match, Scott D'Amore offered Heath a contract, then talks broke down.
 D'Amore eventually allowed Heath and Rhino to enter the Call Your Shot Gauntlet match at Bound for Glory, and if either man won, Heath would get his contract.
 If neither won, Rhino would be fired.
 At Bound for Glory Rhino won after entering from number 1 position.
 According to backstage reports, Heath was planned to win the match, but an injury suffered during the match forced Impact to change the finish with the same outcome.

 At Sacrifice on March 13, 2021, Rhino joined Violent By Design (Eric Young, Deaner, and Joe Doering) by helping them defeat Chris Sabin and James Storm, turning heel.
 On the May 20 episode of Impact!, Rhino invoked his Call Your Shot Gauntlet championship privilege as he and Doering defeated FinJuice to win the Impact World Tag Team Championship.
 At Slammiversary, they lost the titles to The Good Brothers in a four-way tag team match.
 The following month at Emergence, they failed to regain the tag titles in a three-way tag team match.
 After that, Young blamed Rhino for failing to recapture the titles and they tortured him to cure him of "the sickness".
 On the September 16 episode of Impact!, Rhino was attacked by Young, Deaner, and Doering, thus kicking him out of the VBD.
 At Bound for Glory, after weeks of indecisiveness and silence, Rhino finally broke free from Violent By Design and rejoined his old tag team partner Heath.
 Following Bound for Glory, the two teams continued to wage war with each other, especially after Young revealed he recovered from his knee injury.
 Heath and Rhino decided to challenge VBD to one more match at Turning Point, which was accepted.
 At the event Rhino and Heath were defeated.
 On October 8, 2022, during the Impact! taping, Heath and Rhino defeated The Kingdom to become to the new Impact World Tag Team Champions.
+On the December 15, 2022 episode of Impact!, Rhino and Heath lost the titles to The Motor City Machine Guns.